iamjenetzler/SynapseControl/README.md

 ![](images/output.png)

 ## Important Authentication notes:
-For all of the Web Activities / REST API Web calls, you need to ensure that Data Factory is Authenticated against the SQL server.
+For all of the Web Activities / REST API Web calls, you need to ensure that Synapse Pipeline is Authenticated against the SQL server.
 Managed Identity is required to run these REST API calls:

   https://docs.microsoft.com/en-us/azure/data-factory/control-flow-web-activity#managed-identity